WCTR (AM)

-WCTR (1530 kHz is a commercial AM radio station licensed to Chestertown, Maryland, and serving Kent and Queen Anne's counties in Maryland.
+WCTR (1530 kHz) is a commercial AM radio station licensed to Chestertown, Maryland, and serving Kent and Queen Anne's counties in Maryland.
 It broadcasts a classic hits radio format and is owned and operated by Hometown Multimedia, LLC.
 The radio studios and offices are on Flatland Road in Chestertown.

-WCTR is a daytimer station.
+WCTR is a daytimer AM station.
 It is powered at 1,000 watts (270 watts during critical hours).
 But 1530 AM is a clear channel frequency reserved for Class A stations KFBK Sacramento and WCKY Cincinnati.
 So at night, WCTR's AM transmitter must go off the air.
-Programming is heard around the clock on two FM translators: 106.9 W295CJ in Chestertown and 96.1 W241AO in Wye Mills.
+Programming is heard around the clock on an FM translator: 106.9 W295CJ and on FM translator: 100.1 "'W261AE'".

 Translators

-In addition to the main station, WCTR is relayed by two FM translators to widen its broadcast area.
+In addition to the main station, WCTR is relayed by an FM translator to widen its broadcast area.